justinmeiners/lisp-interpreter/README.md

 ## About

-An embeddable lisp interepreter written in C. The lisp dialect is close to Scheme, but is not complete or confined to Scheme.
-I created this while reading SICP to improve my knowledge of lisp and to make an implementation that I can easily embed into my C programs.
+An embeddable lisp interepreter written in C. I created this while reading SICP to improve my knowledge of lisp and to make an implementation that allows me to easily add scripting to my own programs.

 ### Philosophy